whad-team/whad-client/doc/source/cli/generic/wserver.rst

 Exposing a WHAD device over TCP
 -------------------------------

-Using ``whadserver``, any compatible device may be accessible through the network.
+Using ``wserver``, any compatible device may be accessible through the network.
-First, we start ``whadserver`` with the target WHAD device:
+First, we start ``wserver`` with the target WHAD device:

 .. code-block:: text

-    $ whadserver -i uart0 -a 192.168.1.2 -p 4444
+    $ wserver -i uart0 -a 192.168.1.2 -p 4444

 Then, we can access this device over TCP: